pmknyc/science_daily/planning_notes.md

 ## If User chooses UPDATE

-   Call CLI.new using diff method in sd_run file this method does not show startup Welcome msg it shows msg about "Updating headlines list"
+   Call CLI.new using different method in executable file this method does not show startup Welcome msg it shows msg about "Updating headlines list"

 ## If user chooses EXIT

-   Prompt "are you sure you want to exit?"
+   Prompt:
+    "Thanks for using Science Daily News!
+Goodbye!"
    If Y, then exit.
 If N, then return to prior screem before user typed exit